GeoffWilliams/puppetizer/README.md

 ##### Options
 * Any of the [pp_ options](https://docs.puppet.com/puppet/latest/reference/config_file_csr_attributes.html#puppet-specific-registered-ids), eg `pp_role=r_role::puppet::master`

+## Tracking installation progress
+Successful Master and Agent installations will create files under `./install_state` bearing the hostname of Successfully installed hosts.
+To force reinstallation delete the corresponding file or pass `--reinstall` as a global option to puppetizer.

+The presence of these files allows puppetizer to quickly skip hosts that have already been installed.

 ## Developing
 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.